PeterXinYu/Image-Downsample-Enhance-and-Denoising/README.md

 - The less size a image has, the more diffcult the image recover to the original size.
 - The downsampling and recovery are not reversible.
 Although the new image is made by downsampling of the original image, the recovery of new image cannot completely result in the original iamge.

-### (b) Please make a program to reduce the quantization level of an image to 1/2, 1/4 and 1/8 and compare the results with (a).
+### (b) Make a program to reduce the quantization level of an image to 1/2, 1/4 and 1/8 and compare the results with (a).

 1. **Quantization**